westpole/react-env-setup/README.md

 ## TODO.

+[-] Add example project requirements

 [-] Add JSDOCS

 [-] Add GIT hook scripts to check commit massages and to run tests on commit

 [-] Add React router

+[-] Add comments on how to use semver